 I live in a modest, one story ranch house that is about 2200 square feet.
-I’ve got a small front yard and my seven-year-old Pontiac decorates the driveway.
-My backyard is a decent size and is surrounded by a five-foot-tall white fence.
+I’ve got a small front yard and my eight year old Pontiac decorates the driveway.
+My backyard is a decent size and is surrounded by a five foot tall white fence.
 It’s high enough to give me privacy but also allows me a glimpse at all of my neighbor’s houses and yards.

 Looking at their mansion every day and waving to them as they drive by me in their sleek, black convertible sometimes gets to me.
 I am not immune to jealousy or wanting to keep up with the Joneses.
 I may write this financial newsletter about saving money, but anyone who says they don’t enjoy some nice things is a liar.